wienerblut/Yue-Chu/README.md

 # Yue-Chu
 It's me, hi!
-The only problem is me.I am math idiot.
+The only problem is me.
+This is a math idiot.

 // Reluctently writen to the facilitate to student identification verification